shuwangs/techtonica-assignments/projects/focus_purr-grammer/README.md

 ## 🔮 Future Improvements
 - add different sound effect to both `fix the bug` and `attempted to play`.
+- Refactor GameBoard domain/game logic into a separate hook (e.g., `useGameEngine`) to improve separation of concerns and maintainability.
+- Improve UX: reduce the initial delay on the first key press so movement feels immediately responsive

 ## 🤝 Acknowledgements